Mask02/ccript_assesment_task/README.md

 ### Prerequisites

-You should have following in your Front end and Backend Folder Separetely:
+You should have to run following command in your Front end and Backend Folder Separetely:

               npm install